sr99622/libonvif/README.md

 <h3>Linux</h3>

 Use for both x86_64 and aarch64.
 Start the docker container and cd to $HOME, it won't work from /.
 The command line requires the location of the project directory.
-These instructions work for both x86_64 or aarch64, substitute the arch tag.
+Substitute the <arch> tag for your platform.

 ```
 sudo snap install docker